Are Ux Designers Expected to Do Graphic Design

 Viviane Castillo shows us that it's possible to advocate for people in profit-centric conversations.
 She's even created an entire course dedicated to creating more humanity-centered practices.

-Remember to give
+Remember to give a damn.

 Be open to honest conversations.